folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Programs that typecheck are statically guaranteed to not have certain classes of bugs.
 Type systems range from very loose (dynamic languages like Javascript and Python) to very restrictive (Coq, Agda, Idris).

 In the late 90s, a similar tool was developed for typing and checking the interaction between concurrent processes: Session types.
-Session types use protocols to enforce three key properties:
+Session types abstract protocols to enforce three key properties:

-* **Order:** every protocol participant has an ordered list of sends and receives that it must perform
+* **Order:** every protocol participant has a sequence of sends and receives that it must perform;
-* **Progress:** every sent message is eventually received
+* **Progress:** every sent message is eventually received;
 * **Communication Safety:** sender and receiver always agree about the type of the exchanged values

-Next we will look at how these types are defined and how we can check that our program implements its session type.
+Next we will look at how these types are defined and how we can check that our programs implement their session type.

 ### Global Types {#global-types}

 The simplest non-trivial concurrent program has two participants.
-In this case, the types of the two participants are exactly dual: if the one sends, the other must receive.
-However, for the multiparty use case (three or more participants), things are not so simple.
+In this case, the types of the two participants should be exactly dual: if the one sends, the other must receive.
+However, for the multiparty use case (three or more participants), things are not so simple as duality is hard to define.

 We need to define globally what communications occur in our protocol.
-The snippet below is a basic global type where Carol and Bob exchange a value of type `Bool`, next Alice and Carol exchange a value of type `Int` and then the protocol ends.
+The snippet below is a basic global type where Carol and Bob first exchange a value of type `Bool`, next Alice and Carol exchange a value of type `Int` and finally the protocol ends:

 ```haskell
 simple :: GlobalType String String